Richard A. Falk: 2017

 A report Falk co-authored with Virginia Tilley, a professor of political science from Southern Illinois University Carbondale, was published in March 2017 by the United Nations Economic and Social Commission for Western Asia (UNESCWA).
 The report said "Israel has established an apartheid regime that dominates the Palestinian people as a whole".
 UN Under-Secretary General and Executive Secretary of UNESCWA, Rima Khalaf, said it was the first time a report from a UN body "clearly and frankly concludes that Israel is a racist state that has established an apartheid system that persecutes the Palestinian people".
 US Ambassador to the UN, Nikki Haley, called the report "anti-Israel propaganda".
 She described Falk as "a man who has repeatedly made biased and deeply offensive comments about Israel and espoused ridiculous conspiracy theories."

 UN Secretary General António Guterres said he had no advance knowledge of the report and that it did not reflect his views.
 He instructed Rima Khalaf to withdraw the report.
-Khalaf said she stood by the report’s conclusions and resigned because of the pressure exerted on her by Guterres to withdraw the report.
+Khalaf said she stood by the report's conclusions and resigned because of the pressure exerted on her by Guterres to withdraw the report.
 The report was removed from the UNESCWA website.

-Notable opinions
+Views

 Nuremberg defense of violent protesters

 In October 1973, Falk defended Karleton Armstrong, who pleaded guilty to bombing the University of Wisconsin Army Mathematics Research Center, which killed a researcher working there and injured another four people.
 The New York Times reported that Falk "appealed for full amnesty for all resistors, including those who use violent tactics to oppose the war in Vietnam."
 The Times further reported that Falk "cited the Nuremberg Trials as precedent for defense assertions that private American citizens had 'a right, and perhaps a duty' to actively oppose the war by any means."
 According to Ronald Christenson, a political science professor at Gustavus Adolphus College, Falk "invoked the Nuremberg precedent to argue that there is a right of individuals to stop crime 'even by creating a lesser crime.'"